 Workforce Edge was founded to address the challenges associated with unsuccessful system implementations.
-Following the current state assessment, our approach begins with a collaborative business process design methodology and the development of user operating procedures.
+Following our diagnostic assessment, our approach begins with a collaborative business process design methodology and the development of user operating procedures.
 This ideally occurs before system procurement or, at the least, in advance of local configuration requirements definitions.

-We've consciously engineered practice design as the first step to ensure the system aligns with your business which is the provision of care.
+We've consciously engineered practice design as the first step to ensure the system aligns with your business of providing care and so that your operations are not constrained by system deficiencies.